-Water bottles at the airport are ridiculously over priced, just like everything else.
+Water bottles at the airport are ridiculously overpriced, just like everything else.
 Instead of buying water at the airport, bring your own collapsible water bottle in your carry on bag.

 Make sure it is empty before going through the security line- this is something I always forget!
-Once you get passed security, you can fill it up for free at the water fountains!
+Once you get past security, you can fill it up for free at the water fountains!
 This will save you a ton of money.

 Plus, you don’t want to drink the water on airplanes, so make sure you fill up your water bottle before getting on the plane.

 Here is a list of other things you should do before boarding a plane.